Have you ever voluntarily left a job?

 As a result, your members are less likely to have wandering eyes for other spaces.

 Cultivate a culture of respect and generosity

 As this Think Big Partners article states, “coworking is a hospitality industry.”

 Similar to that of a hotel or gym, the nature of the business might occasionally include upset customers.

-As such, it’s vital that coworking staff is trained to properly handle upset members and there is a culture of mutual respect backing interactions and exchanges with members.
+As such, it’s vital that coworking staff is trained to properly handle upset members and there is also a culture of mutual respect backing interactions and exchanges with members.

-Similarly, coworking spaces should also take time to intentionally define core values because this ultimately creates buffer against member churn.
+Similarly, coworking spaces should also take time to intentionally define core values because this ultimately creates a buffer against member churn.